julien-arino/modelling-with-data/README.md

 # Mathematical epidemiology in a data-rich world
-This repository contains the data and sources for the paper *Mathematical epidemiology in a data-rich world*, by myself (J. Arino).
-This paper was published in Infectious Disease Modelling in 20xx.
+This repository contains the data and sources for my paper *Mathematical epidemiology in a data-rich world*, published in Infectious Disease Modelling in 2020 ([link](https://doi.org/10.1016/j.idm.2019.12.008)).

 ### To generate the pdf file
 Here are a few remarks concerning the production of the PDF from the RMD file.